Argentina stocks surge on opportunity buying

-BUENOS AIRES Feb 4 (Reuters) - Argentine stocks surged on Monday as investors bought up low-priced companies and due to optimism over fourth-quarter corporate financial reports, traders said.
+BUENOS AIRES, Feb 4 (Reuters) - Argentine stocks surged on Monday as investors bought up low-priced companies and due to optimism over fourth-quarter corporate financial reports, traders said.

 The MerVal index .MERV of 42 leading stocks ended up 1.92 percent at 2,084.55 points, reducing this year's accumulated losses to 3.12 percent.

-The MerVal's highest percentage gainers included aluminum producer Aluar ALU.BA with a 5.13 percent increase to 5.74 pesos per share and the energy group Pampa Holding (PAM.BA: Cotización) with a 4.78 percent rise to close at 2.41 pesos per share.
+The MerVal's highest percentage gainers included aluminum producer Aluar ALU.BA with a 5.13 percent increase to 5.74 pesos per share and the energy group Pampa Holding (PAM.BA) with a 4.78 percent rise to close at 2.41 pesos per share.

 "The index's rise was propelled by expectations of healthy balances," said Juan Ignacio Di Santo, an analyst at Puente Hermanos.